jordansissel/sysadvent/2011/01/capture-output.md

 ## The Problem

 Like most veteran bash scripters, I have a tendency to abuse shell scripting.
-In particular, I often fall in to the trap of collecting and manipulating process output.
+In particular, I often fall into the trap of collecting and manipulating process output.
 This works fine for the simple case of one or two lines of stdout, but falls down horribly for complex cases.
 Pretty soon a simple